AhmedZeer/dl-notes/liger/README.md

 - `EffecientCrossEntropy`: Fuses the linear projection with the cross entropy loss, and computes the loss in a block-wise manner to avoid materializing the entire logits tensor.
+Furthermore, we overwrite the logits tensor with their gradients to minimize memory usage.
+Finally, these changes mean calculating the gradients and the forward pass in a single kernel.